curtiskressibucher/Project1-Minesweeper/README.md

 [0-0, 0-1, 0-2, 0-3, 0-4, 0-5, 0-6, 0-7, 0-8],
 ]

-Here is the code I used
+Here is the code I used;

 ```js
     function renderBoard() {